cwsaylor/gitmoni/README.md

 A terminal user interface (TUI) for monitoring multiple local Git repositories with syntax-highlighted diffs and lazygit/github desktop integration.

-This grew out of a need for monitoring multiple repositories for local changes so I could commit and push before switching to my laptop.
+This grew out of a need for monitoring multiple repositories for local changes to be committed and pushed before switching to my laptop.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Go Version](https://img.shields.io/badge/go-1.25.1-blue.svg)